chocolatebamboo/ttc-hr-portal/README.md

   know what time of day it is) — nothing else in the app has needed one before this, so it's hardcoded to `America/New_York` (`ORG_TIMEZONE` in `src/lib/shift-reminders.ts`) rather than configurable, per CB confirming that's where TTC's shifts are.
+- **Scheduled messages** — "Schedule message" (Sept 2026, part of the reply-chain redesign): composing a DM lets you pick a future date/time instead of sending right away (`src/lib/direct-messages.ts`'s `postMessage`/`sendDueScheduledMessages`).
+A scheduled message is invisible to everyone — including the sender's own normal thread view — until it actually goes out; the sender manages what's still pending from a dedicated "Scheduled" list in the thread instead (with a Cancel option, `DELETE /api/messages/dm/[employeeId]/scheduled/ [messageId]`, only while it hasn't gone out yet).
+No timezone concept needed server-side (unlike shift reminders): the picker is a plain `datetime-local` input, so it's always whatever timezone the sender's own browser is in.
+Runs from `POST /api/cron/scheduled-messages`, same schedule and `CRON_SECRET`-protected shape as the three jobs above — a message scheduled for, say, 3:00 PM goes out sometime within that run's 15-minute window, not necessarily on the exact minute.
-- **What actually calls those three cron endpoints on a schedule** — a GitHub Actions workflow (`.github/workflows/reminder-emails.yml`), not a Render Cron Job: Render's Cron Jobs have no free tier, and this repo already lives on GitHub, so a scheduled Action reuses an account that already exists rather than adding a new paid resource.
+- **What actually calls those four cron endpoints on a schedule** — a GitHub Actions workflow (`.github/workflows/reminder-emails.yml`), not a Render Cron Job: Render's Cron Jobs have no free tier, and this repo already lives on GitHub, so a scheduled Action reuses an account that already exists rather than adding a new paid resource.
 It needs a repository secret